This classic Easter Simnel Cake recipe is a delicious marzipan topped lightly spiced fruit cake that’s perfect for an Easter afternoon tea.

 - Fold in the dry ingredients, mixing gently until there are no pockets of flour and the batter looks smooth.
 Tip in the cooled dried fruit and marzipan cubes, folding gently until well combined.

 - Spoon the cake mixture into the lined tin and bake for 1 1/2-2 hours or until the cake is well risen and a skewer inserted into the middle of the cake emerges clean.

-- When the cake is completely cold, roll 400g of the marzipan out to a round the same size as the cake.
-Brush the top of the cake with warmed apricot jam, top with the marzipan and crimp the edges.
+- When the cake is completely cold, roll 400g of the marzipan out to a round 2 or 3cm larger than the cake.

 - Place the cake under a pre-heated grill to lightly caramelise and brown the marzipan - whatever you do, don't walk away from it!
 It can go from perfectly toasted to burned in seconds.
 Leave to cool before transferring the cake to a serving plate.